 Students majoring or minoring in the Computer Information Systems (BSBA) degree at Appalachian State University gain valuable professional skills and capabilities, enabling them to pursue a wide variety of technology-related careers.
 The CIS major teaches students how to successfully interface between the technical and management aspects within companies.

 Through coursework, projects and internships, students develop the knowledge to serve as the vital bridge between business areas and IT.
 They will learn to work with networks, databases, web sites and integrated systems.
 Graduates possess a strong command of the methodologies, tools and techniques to build successful information systems.
-This accredited program is housed in the Department of Computer Information Systems and Supply Chain Management in the Walker College of Business.
+This accredited program is housed in the Department of Computer Information Systems in the Walker College of Business.

 Employment: Recent employers include: